 a.
 Stated supports – You must purchase the supports as described in your plan and funds for such supports cannot be used any differently or flexibly.

 b.
-In-king supports – Continue with an existing provider as they have been prepaid to deliver that particular service or supports.
+In-king supports – Continue with an existing provider as they have been prepaid to deliver that particular service or support.

 c.
 Quote required items – requiring other supporting documentation such as reports or pricing quotes before the funds are made available to you in your plan to go purchase these types of supports or services.

-Core funding – support to meet functional needs for daily living as well as access to community supports.
+Core funding – support to meet functional needs for daily living as well as access to community support.

 Capacity funding – supports to fund skill-building, therapy, training, learning, capacity building, improving health, and also support coordination falls under this category.

-Capital funding – Also referred to as supports relating to high costs assistive technology.
+Capital funding – Also referred to as support relating to high costs of assistive technology.
 The section details support for one-off purchases like equipment, modifications, or technology, and also specialist disability accommodation.

-We wish you all the best for your upcoming NDIS journey with your brand-new plan.
+We wish you all the best for your NDIS journey with your brand-new plan.